neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ## Stream format

 PackageProtector splits an arbitrary data stream into chunks.
 The chunk **content** is wrapped in a **package**.
 Package size is configurable and must be a multiple of 16 bytes.
-The minimum package **overhead** is 49 bytes.
+The minimum package **overhead is 49 bytes**.

 ```
 |                   package, 64 bytes - (16MiB - 16 bytes)                           |